KevinTheMix/CheatSheets/Dart.md

   * `a ?? b` = returns _a_ if not null; _b_ otherwise
   * `a ??= b` = assigns _b_ only if _a_ was null (shorter than `if (a != null) a = b`)
   * `..` and `?..` = [cascade notation](https://dart.dev/guides/language/language-tour#cascade-notation)
-    * Create an object and immediately chain methods/properties then returning it à la Visual Basic .NET's `With (…) End With`
+    * Applies a mutating function on an object, and return that object
     * E.g. `return List<int>.from(items)..add(Item());`
   * `...` = spread operator (see collections section below)